 A Committee analysis is required for every bill.
-Analyses shall be made available to the public at least one working day prior to the hearing, with a working day being defined as any day on which the Assembly Daily File is published.
+Analyses shall be made available to the public at least 24 hours prior to the hearing.
 In the case of special meetings, analyses shall be made available to the public at the beginning of the hearing.
 [Assembly Rule 56.5]